Namsos campaign: Ashore and south

-Carton De Wiart showed considerable vigour in managing the landing and dispersal of troops and supplies in such a way as to get them off the ships and into the hills during the five hours of darkness prevailing in Namsos in late April.
-On several occasions, German reconnaissance aircraft were unaware that landings had occurred the previous night.
-He wasted no time in setting up a headquarters in Namsos and sent out guards to the long bridge over Namsosfjord, essential to one of the two roads south, and moved others to occupy the village of Bangsund further south.
+De Wiart showed considerable vigour in managing the landing and dispersal of troops and supplies, getting them into the hills during the five hours of darkness in Namsos in late April.
+German air reconnaissance crews failed to spot that landings had occurred the previous night.
+He wasted no time in setting up a headquarters in Namsos and sent out guards to the long bridge over Namsosfjord, essential to one of the two roads south and moved others to occupy the village of Bangsund further south.
 He also sent 300 troops due east along the second, less direct, route south to Grong, where they linked up with small numbers of Norwegian troops under Colonel Ole Getz.
-Smaller groups were sent south of Bangsund in an attempt to reach Beitstadfjorden, at the head of Trondheimsfjord.
+Smaller groups were sent south of Bangsund to reach Beitstadfjorden, at the head of Trondheimsfjord.

-De Wiart realised that the quicker he got his forces south, the better were his chances of taking Trondheim from the Germans.
-The first priority, he felt, was to reach Steinkjer, where the two roads south met, before the Germans got there from Trondheim.